evillurker/FortniteRestrictor/README.md

 - Configuring Games: Set the games you want to restrict by selecting the checkboxes after typing your password.

 - Shortcut Creation: Use the 'Create Shortcut' button to generate a startup shortcut.
 This will automatically launch Game Restrictor in silent mode when your PC boots.
+Silent mode runs with the '-silent' command argument.

 - Deleting the Shortcut: If you need to remove the startup shortcut, simply press the 'Create Shortcut' button again.
 The startup folder will open, allowing you to manually delete the shortcut.